s132048/docs-korean-cpython/Doc/library/functions.rst

    Return a new :class:`frozenset` object, optionally with elements taken from *iterable*.  ``frozenset`` is a built-in class.
-See :class:`frozenset` and :ref:`types-set` for documentation about this class.
+See :class:`frozenset` and :ref:`types-set_ko` for documentation about this class.

    For other containers see the built-in :class:`set`, :class:`list`, :class:`tuple`, and :class:`dict` classes, as well as the :mod:`collections`